survivejs/site/pages/blog/155-uppy-interview.md

 T> Check out the [live version on CodePen](https://codepen.io/uppy/pen/mKrzrM) and [more examples](https://uppy.io/examples/dashboard/).

 Everything is a plugin in Uppy.
-Start simple, add just what you need (or don’t): uploaders (”regular“ xhr, s3, tus), Redux integration, React components, progress bar, extracting values from the `<form>` element on a page.
+Start simple, add just what you need (or don’t): uploaders (”regular“, xhr, s3, tus), Redux integration, React components, progress bar, extracting values from the `<form>` element on a page.
 You name it — we’ve got a plugin for it (if not, send a PR or publish your own, we’ll happily link to it. ;-)

 ```js
 const uppy = Uppy({